gifale95/BERG/docs/models/model_cards/fmri-dascoli_2026-tribe_v2.rst

 2. Install the HuggingFace CLI: ``pip install huggingface_hub``
 3. Request access to LLaMA-3.2-3B at https://huggingface.co/meta-llama/Llama-3.2-3B
 4. Authenticate: ``hf auth login``
+5. Enter your HuggingFace username and access token when prompted.

 GPU with >= 16 GB VRAM is recommended.
 CPU inference is supported but very slow.